tetzank/homepage/content/posts/static-machine-code-analysis.md

 Out-of-order execution tries to extract as many independent sequences of instructions as possible in an instruction window which increases with every processor generation.
 The independent instructions are processed in parallel (instruction level parallelism, ILP).
-The results are stored to memory and made visible in the same order the instructions are layed out in the program code.
+The results are stored to memory and made visible in the same order the instructions are laid out in the program code.
 So, the observable effects look like it's processed in a sequential fashion, but under the hood, it's done in parallel and therefore faster.

 {{< todo >}}